Dablio-0/API_CardioSense/README.md

 ## Intruduction

 This is a Laravel project that serves as the backend for the CardioSense project.
-It is a RESTful API that provides endpoints for the frontend and a prototype, a heart sensor, to interact with the database.
+It is a RESTfull API that provides endpoints for the frontend and a prototype, a heart sensor, to interact with the database.
 The project is still in development and is not yet ready for production.

 ## Technologies